Course Code: GES253

 Impress your company management team by learning how to successfully implement QuickBooks on their level.
 Discover how to track owner transactions, journal entries, loans and company budgets.
 You’ll also learn specific skills that will help you in organizations set up as partnership or corporations.

-This program is designed to prepare you for an entry-level position as a full-charge bookkeeper.
+This course is designed to prepare you for an entry-level position as a full-charge bookkeeper.
 You do not need any prior experience or training in this field.
-You need an Internet connection, e-mail capabilities, and familiarity with using the Internet.
-You'll also need QuickBooks 2015 installed on your computer in order to complete the QuickBooks portion of the program.
-The course does not provide the software.

 The instructional materials required for this course are included in enrollment and will be available online.

 Yes, ed2go courses are completely online.
 However, keep in mind that not all certifying bodies or industry-specific certifications are recognized internationally.
 Please review your country’s regulations prior to enrolling in courses that prepare for certification.

 This course is open enrollment, so you can register and start the course as soon as you are ready.
 Access to your course can take 24-48 business hours.

 This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
 When you register, you'll receive six (6) months to complete the course.

 The time allotted for course completion has been calculated based on the number of course hours.
 However, if you are unable to complete the course, contact your Student Advisor to help you work out a suitable completion date.
 Please note that an extension fee may be charged.

 You may be assigned with an instructor or team of industry experts for one-on-one course interaction.
 Your support will be available (via e-mail) to answer any questions you may have and to provide feedback on your performance.
 All of our instructors are successful working professionals in the fields in which they teach.
 You will be assigned to an Advisor for academic support.